Structural equation modeling

 Figure 1.
 An example structural equation model after estimation.
 Latent variables are sometimes indicated with ovals while observed variables are shown in rectangles.
 Residuals and variances are sometimes drawn as double-headed arrows (shown here) or single arrows and a circle (as in Figure 2).
 The latent IQ variance is fixed at 1 to provide scale to the model.
 Figure 1 depicts measurement errors influencing each indicator of latent intelligence and each indicator of latent achievement.
 Neither the indicators nor the measurement errors of the indicators are modeled as influencing the latent variables.

 Figure 2.
 An example structural equation model before estimation.
 Similar to Figure 1 but without standardized values and with fewer items.
 Because intelligence and academic performance are merely imagined or theory-postulated variables, their precise scale values are unknown, though the model specifies that each latent variable's values must fall somewhere along the observable scale possessed by one of the indicators.
 The 1.0 effect connecting a latent to an indicator specifies that each real unit increase or decrease in the latent variable's value results in a corresponding unit increase or decrease in the indicator's value.
 It is hoped a good indicator has been chosen for each latent, but the 1.0 values do not signal perfect measurement because this model also postulates that there are other unspecified entities causally affecting the observed indicator measurements, thereby introducing measurement error.
 This model postulates that separate measurement errors influence each of the two indicators of latent intelligence and each indicator of latent achievement.
 The unlabeled arrow pointing to academic performance acknowledges that things other than intelligence can also influence academic performance.

 Structural equation modeling (SEM) is a diverse set of methods used by scientists for both observational and experimental research.
-SEM is used mostly in the social and behavioral science fields, but it is also used in epidemiology, business, and other fields.
+SEM is used mostly in the social and behavioral science fields, but it is also used in econometrics (where it's known as structural estimation), epidemiology, business, and other fields.
 By a standard definition, SEM is "a class of methodologies that seeks to represent hypotheses about the means, variances, and covariances of observed data in terms of a smaller number of 'structural' parameters defined by a hypothesized underlying conceptual or theoretical model".